Back to Tennessee

 Plain English Breakdown

-The bill summary text indicates an amendment that expands the scope of the study beyond neighboring states, but this is not reflected in the official digest or bill text excerpt provided.
-Therefore, only information about neighboring states is included based on available sources.
+The bill summary text indicates that the scope was expanded to include 'other states' beyond just neighboring ones, but this is not reflected in the official digest or bill text.

 This bill requires the Tennessee Department of Health to study how neighboring states allow certified nurse midwives to practice independently and report findings by December 31, 2026.